technology-toolbox/website/content/blog/jjameson/2010/06/30/windows-server-backup-does-not-show-backed-up-files.md

 ---
-title: "Windows Server Backup Does Not Show Backed Up Files"
+title: Windows Server Backup Does Not Show Backed Up Files
 date: 2010-06-30T14:50:00-06:00
 excerpt:
   "[Sorry the blog has been relatively silent this month -- but, on the other